schustischuster/rnaQuant/README.md

 ```
 ---
 ### Data input
-Download and extract the evoGE repository to the working directory on your computer.
+Download and extract the rnaQuant repository to the working directory on your computer.
 Then, set the path for input and output files and source the R scripts:

 ```R
 in_dir <- file.path("rnaQuant-master", "data")